OpenTechSchool/python-data-intro/core/strings.md

     vote = vote.strip()
     vote = vote.capitalize()

-Or it could be condensed even further:

-    vote = parts[1].strip().capitalize()

-... these all do the *same thing* when you run them.
+This would do the *same thing* when you run it.
 It's up to you which you use, a good practice is to use the version which is the most readable to a human being, without being unnecessarily verbose.

 ## Not quite there